 Separate the Person from their Actions

-Whatever it is, don’t dismiss the big picture.
+Whatever it is, don’t dismiss their talents.
 Even if you have to dig deep, try to find something they do that’s good.
 This will help you keep the problem in perspective and not begin to tear down everything about them – which is a tendency as problems escalate.

-Try this: “Susan, you are great at ABC, but when you do XYZ it creates a problem.
-I want to work this out with you.
+Try this: “Susan, you are great at making every patient that comes in here feel comfortable, but when you don’t jump quickly into getting the room cleaned up it puts me behind.
 What can we do to resolve this?”

 Really Listen to Them

 Give them a chance to be heard, and know that they are being heard.
-If they perceive that they are being heard and that you are internalizing their side of the argument, they will be more likely to do the same for you.
+If they perceive that they are being heard and that you are internalizing their side of the argument, they will be more likely to do the same for you and you can make progress toward a solution.

 You have to show and feel a measure of empathy, as hard as it may be.
-If they don’t perceive you are listening they will try to escalate their argument with you.
-The belief is that if they get louder or more forceful you will understand.
+It’s really important because if they don’t think you are listening they will try to escalate their argument with you (believing a louder or more forceful presentation will make you understand).
 Getting louder and more forceful with each other won’t create an environment for resolution.

 The best technique for this is to re-state what it is they are saying and then ask if you understood it correctly.